Post cover

 While not desirable, but sometimes necessary, you can import a CommonJS module from an ES module using the import defaultImport from './common.js' statement.
 The module.exports of the CommonJS becomes the default import defaultImport inside the ES module.

-On a side note, how to write quality ECMAScript modules?
+How to write quality ECMAScript modules?
 To find out, follow my post 4 Best Practices to Write Quality JavaScript Modules.

 Like the post?
 Please share!